korjikk/frontend-nanodegree-arcade-game/README.md

 This is a simple arcade game, where you need to move your character from the start to the "water" tiles.

 ## How to run the game:
-Just run the index.html file.
+Just use the index.html file.

 ## How to play the game:
 * You can control your character by using the arrow keys.